Kamalesh-Dev-Web/ReactBoilerplate-CRA/README.md

 ### `Material UI library Added`

-Material UI Library is added and `theme.js` .
+Material UI Library and `theme.js` file is added.
 Using this file we can have a theme for the app and will ease our work in changing our app theme.